Sisyphus: Family

 Sisyphus was formerly a Thessalian prince as the son of King Aeolus of Aeolia and Enarete, daughter of Deimachus.
 He was the brother of Athamas, Salmoneus, Cretheus, Perieres, Deioneus, Magnes, Calyce, Canace, Alcyone, Pisidice and Perimede.

 Sisyphus married the Pleiad Merope by whom he became the father of Ornytion (Porphyrion), Glaucus, Thersander and Almus.
 He was the grandfather of Bellerophon through Glaucus; and of Minyas, founder of Orchomenus, through Almus.
 Another account related that Minyas was Sisyphus's son instead.

 In other versions of the myth, Sisyphus was the true father of Odysseus by Anticleia instead of Laërtes.

 Mythology

 Reign

 Sisyphus was the founder and first king of Ephyra (supposedly the original name of Corinth).
-While king, according to Pausanias, he founded the Isthmian games in honor of Melicertes, whose dead body was brought to shore on the Isthmus of Corinth by a dolphin.
-In a fragment of Pindar, he instead founds the games (in honour of Melicertes) upon the instructions of a group of nymphs.
+While king, according to Pausanias, he founded the Isthmian Games in honor of Melicertes, whose dead body was brought to shore on the Isthmus of Corinth by a dolphin.
+In a fragment of Pindar, he instead founds the Games (in honour of Melicertes) upon the instructions of a group of nymphs.
+While Sisyphus was supposed to make Ancient Corinth a travel hub and invested in navigation, he infuriated Zeus by killing all guests to his palace in violation of the xenia so that he can prove that he is a ruthless king.